eGovStack/core-services/indexer/README.md

 ### Service Dependencies

-- `egov-mdms-service`: For enriching mdms data if mentioned in config
+- `mdms`: For enriching mdms data if mentioned in config

 ### Swagger API Contract